top of page

 Somewhere between the Egyptian embalming tables and the modern emergency room, the heart became a pump.
 A necessary organ, but a passive one.
 Something to monitor, medicate, and manage.

-• Emotion was reassigned to the heart as a consolation prize, then reclassified as noise in the system; something to override in the name of clarity.
+Intelligence relocated to the skull.
+Emotion was reassigned to the heart as a consolation prize, then reclassified as static.
+Something to override in the name of clarity.
+Something to contain in the name of function.

 But the signals never stopped.
 They simply stopped being acknowledged.